GEKO-3/Knox-inventory/README.md

-# Knox Inventory System
+# Knox Inventory System - Progressive Web App

 A comprehensive web-based inventory management system built with Firebase, featuring supply management, stock tracking, recipe creation, and product profitability analysis.
+Now available as a Progressive Web App (PWA) for installation on any device!

+## 🚀 PWA Features

+- **📱 Installable**: Install directly from your browser on any device
+- **⚡ Offline Support**: Core functionality works offline with service worker caching
+- **🔄 Auto-Updates**: Automatic updates when new versions are available
+- **📲 Native Feel**: Runs like a native app when installed
+- **🏠 Home Screen**: Add to home screen on mobile devices
+- **🎨 Themed**: Matches your device's theme and status bar

 ## Features